Elenimichala55/kohonen-som/README.md

-# Kohonen Self Organising Map (Java Implementation)
+# Kohonen Self Organising Map (Python Implementation)

 This project implements a Kohonen Self-Organizing Map (SOM) in Python for the clustering and visualization of handwritten English characters.